Goh Liu Ying: Career

 In 2016, they became the runner-up of the inaugural edition of Thailand Masters after losing to unseeded Chinese pair, Zheng Siwei and Chen Qingchen in the final.
 In March, they clinched their first title of the year by winning the New Zealand Open.
-In April, they were defeated by Indonesian pair, Tontowi Ahmad and Lilyana Natsir in the final of the Malaysia Open.
+In April, they were defeated by Indonesian pair, Tontowi Ahmad and Liliyana Natsir in the final of the Malaysia Open.

 Goh and Chan qualified for the 2016 Summer Olympics.
 They won their first two group stage matches but lost the third to Indonesian pair, Tontowi Ahmad and Liliyana Natsir.
 They finished as group runner-up and progressed to the quarter-finals round.
 In the quarter-finals, they beat Group B winner, Robert Mateusiak and Nadieżda Zięba of Poland.
 In the semi-finals, they beat China's Xu Chen and Ma Jin in straight games to reach the final.

 In the final, they had to settle for silver medal after they were beaten by Tontowi Ahmad and Liliyana Natsir for the second time in the tournament.
 Despite the fact that Goh and Chan lost in the final, they made history as the first Malaysian mixed doubles pair to claim an Olympic medal.

 In March 2017, Goh and Chan become the first Malaysian mixed doubles pair to reach the All England Open final since 1955.
 In the final, Goh and Chan were defeated by 5th seed Lu Kai and Huang Yaqiong in 3 sets after a few controversial fault calls by the umpire against them.
 In April, Chan and Goh had to withdraw from the semi-final of India Open due to Goh's illness.
 They later suffered a first round loss to Edi Subaktiar and Gloria Emanuelle Widjaja in the Malaysia Open.

 In May 2017, Goh announced that she had an aggravating injury in her right shoulder and thus, she went to Halle in Germany for surgery.
 She spent weeks to undergo her rehabilitation in Halle before returning to Malaysia in early July when she released her autobiography entitled I am Goh Liu Ying.
 In November 2017, Goh partnered with Chen Tang Jie to win the India International Series.

 In January 2018, Goh resumed her partnership with Chan and they won the Thailand Masters.
 At the 2018 Commonwealth Games, she won the silver medal in mixed team event and the bronze medal in mixed doubles event.

 In December 2018, she announced her resignation from Badminton Association of Malaysia with her current partner Chan Peng Soon.
 She also participated in Purple League 18/19 with Tang Chun Man in mixed doubles.
 Chan and Goh had grabbed their first title in 2019 Thailand Masters after their resignation from BAM.

 In July 2021, Goh with her partner Chan competed at the 2020 Summer Olympics, but was eliminated in the group stage.